AdaptivMCP/AdaptivMCP/docs/assistant/ASSISTANT_HAPPY_PATHS.md

    - For large or sectioned files: use `build_section_based_diff` and then `apply_patch_and_commit`.
    - Update both implementation and tests in the same branch, with clear commit messages.
 6. Run tests and lint in a workspace:
-   - Call `ensure_workspace_clone` for the repo and branch.
+   - Call `ensure_workspace_clone` for the repo and branch to create or refresh a workspace before running tests or linters.
    - Use `run_quality_suite` for full-suite or default quality gate runs, `run_lint_suite` for lint/static analysis, or `run_tests` / `run_command` for more targeted invocations.
-   - If tests or linters require dependencies, set `installing_dependencies=true` on the first run that installs packages.
+   - If tests or linters require dependencies, set `installing_dependencies=true` on the first run that installs packages and use `run_command` inside the workspace to install what is needed instead of editing project config only to satisfy local runs.
-7. Handle failures:
+7. Handle failures and refresh the workspace after each commit:
-   - If tests or linters fail, use `run_command` (for example `pytest path/to/test -k failing_case -vv` or `ruff check path/to/module.py`) to iterate until passing.
+   - When tests or linters fail, you are responsible for fixing them.
+Use `run_command` (for example `pytest path/to/test -k failing_case -vv` or `ruff check path/to/module.py`) together with small, focused code and test edits until everything passes.
-   - Update code and tests via patch-based tools, commit again, and re-run tests and lint.
+   - After using `commit_workspace` or `commit_workspace_files` to push changes from a workspace, treat that workspace as stale for validation.
+Before running `run_tests`, `run_lint_suite`, `run_quality_suite`, or any other forward-moving action, call `ensure_workspace_clone` again with `ref` set to the same feature branch and `reset=true`, then continue from that fresh clone.
 8. Open a PR:
-   - Use `open_pr_for_existing_branch` targeting `main`.
+   - Use `build_pr_summary` first with the controller repo `full_name`, your feature `ref`, a short title/body, and a summary of `changed_files`, `tests_status`, and `lint_status` based on the most recent runs.
-   - In the PR body, summarize behavior changes and explicitly mention tests run (for example `pytest` passing on the feature branch via `run_tests`).
+   - Then call `open_pr_for_existing_branch` targeting `main`, passing the `title` and `body` from `build_pr_summary`.
+In the PR, explicitly mention which tests and lint suites you ran and that they passed on the feature branch.

 **Validation:**
 - The last `run_tests` call returns a successful outcome.